Bălți International Airport: Operator

 In accordance with the Decision no.32 of the Court of Auditors of Moldova of 25 May 2007, the management of Balti International Airport was irregular, with inefficient accounting by the management of Moldaeroservice.

 Currently, Moldaeroservice operates Bălți International Airport, even though no regular flights are being operated and the operational certificate was withdrawn by Moldovan authorities on 14 October 2015, purportedly for the lack of financing of Moldaeroservice.

 As Moldova was experiencing an economic crisis in the 1990s, the re-construction and modernization plans of the airport, as well as the whole aviation industry, were put on hold.
-Only in the late 1990s and early 2000s, Chișinău International Airport was modernized, with help from the European Bank for Reconstruction and Development.
-Chișinău International Airport is today the only airport in Moldova operated by regular passenger and cargo routes.
+Only in the late 1990s and early 2000s, Chișinău Eugen Doga International Airport was modernized, with help from the European Bank for Reconstruction and Development.
+Chișinău Eugen Doga International Airportt is today the only airport in Moldova operated by regular passenger and cargo routes.

 Bălți International Airport is currently used mainly by an irregular charter passenger, and more often by cargo flights.
 In between rare flights, the runway serves for Moldavian rallies and open-air concerts.